home-assistant/home-assistant.io/source/_components/caldav.markdown

 or you can specify custom calendars which match a criteria you define (more on that below).
 These sensors will be `on` if you have an on going event in that calendar or `off` if the event is later in time, or if there is no event at all.
-The WebDav calendar get updated roughly every 15 minutes.
+The WebDav calendars get updated roughly every 15 minutes.

 ### {% linkable_title Prerequisites %}